Inspired by the award winning l3p d3sk case mod, Cross is now available for pre-order

-Note: This review was taken from the January issue of the magazine.
+Note: This review was taken from the May issue of the magazine.

-Note: This review was originally featured in the January 2013 issue of the magazine.
+Note: This review was taken from the April issue of the magazine.

 Perhaps we should start posting more guides on how to squeeze every ounce of performance out of aging PCs, because if International Data Corporation (IDC) is correct in its assumption, then part of the reason for slumping computer sales is that users are "making do with older systems."
 They've figured out that tablets and smartphones are capable enough for checking social media, surfing the web, and firing off emails, though that doesn't mean the masses have moved on.